grimpirate/halberd/README.md

 composer require grimpirate/halberd:dev-develop
 ```
 ## Configuration
+1. Copy the configuration file from **vendor/grimpirate/halberd/app/Config/TOTP.php** to your project's **app/Config/** directory
-The register/login actions and the TOTP authenticator class must be added to the Config/Auth file
+2. The register/login actions and the TOTP authenticator class must be added to the Config/Auth file
 ```
 ...